 Cassville is a tiny borough located in the state of Pennsylvania.
 With a population of 134 people and just one neighborhood, Cassville is the 1116th largest community in Pennsylvania.
 Much of the housing stock in Cassville was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Cassville is generally considered to be a blue-collar town.
-51.67% of the Cassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cassville, you'll notice that it is more blue-collar than most other communities in America.
+51.67% of Cassville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cassville is a borough of professionals, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Cassville who work in healthcare (23.33%), law enforcement and fire fighting (10.00%), and office and administrative support (3.33%).

 Because of many things, Cassville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Cassville really has some of the features that families look for when choosing a good community to raise children.
 Is Cassville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.